microsoft/azuredevopslabs/labs/vstsextend/appcenter/README.md

      ![](images/collaborators.png)

 1. Select **Teams**.
-Use teams to better organize people that repeatedly work together.
+Use teams to better organize people that work together.
 Any collaborator within an organization can create teams.
 Teams allow for better management of collaborators and app permissions.
 For more information on creating and managing teams click [here](https://docs.microsoft.com/en-us/appcenter/dashboard/creating-and-managing-teams)

     ![](images/teams.png)